home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   required: false
   type: icon
 image_encoding:
   description: The encoding of the image payloads received.
 Set to `"b64"` to enable base64 decoding of image payload.
 If not set, the image payload must be raw binary data.
-This setting only applies in cases where `from_url` is set to `false`.
   required: false
   type: string
   default: None